dotnet/EntityFramework.Docs/entity-framework/core/querying/sql-queries.md

 ## Basic SQL queries

-You can use <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A> to begin a LINQ query based on a SQL query:
+You can use <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql*> to begin a LINQ query based on a SQL query:

 [!code-csharp[Main](../../../samples/core/Querying/SqlQueries/Program.cs#FromSql)]

 > [!NOTE]
 >
-> <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A> was introduced in EF Core 7.0.
-When using older versions, use <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlInterpolated%2A> instead.
+> <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql*> was introduced in EF Core 7.0.
+When using older versions, use <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlInterpolated*> instead.

 SQL queries can be used to execute a stored procedure which returns entity data: